MaisarbiL/service-mesh/labs/02-microservice-deployment.md

 ```

 . ./scripts/get-urls.sh
-## Remark that you need to use source (.) instead of run bash script
+## Remark that you need to use source (.) instead of run shell script
 ## for set environment variables

 ```